Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

 \subsection{Architecture-based Approach}

 Architecture-based methods employ an intuitive and direct strategy to learn tasks, by enabling different model parameters to cope with different tasks.
 Regularization-based methods share all parameters to learn tasks, making them prone to inter-task interference~\cite{Wang2024Comprehensive}: an issue where remembering old tasks greatly interferes with learning a new task, leading to decreased performance, when the forward knowledge transfer is negative~\cite{Wang2021AFEC}.
 In contrast, architecture-based methods reduce inter-task interference by incorporating task-specific components.
-Depending on the model designs, architecture-based methods are categorized into two types: \textbf{\textit{fixed architecture}} and \textbf{\textit{dynamic architecture}}.
-We provide an overview of representative architectures of fixed and dynamic architecture-based methods in \Cref{fig:Architecture-based Architectures}.
+Depending on the factors driving architectural designs, we categorize methods into two types: \textbf{\textit{task-driven architecture}} and \textbf{\textit{modality-driven architecture}}.
+We provide an overview of representative architectures for these two subcategories in \Cref{fig:Architecture-based Architectures}.